arhohuttunen/arhohuttunen.com/content/posts/test-data-builders/index.md

 You can find the example code for this article on [GitHub](https://github.com/arhohuttunen/write-better-tests/tree/main/test-data-builder).

 > [!note] Additional reading:
-> :book: [Growing Object-Oriented Software, Guided by Tests](https://amzn.to/2O0hHTm) by Steve Freeman, Nat Pryce
+> 📖 [Growing Object-Oriented Software, Guided by Tests](https://amzn.to/2O0hHTm) by Steve Freeman, Nat Pryce